ccloquet/ICU-babyphone/README.md

       sudo -b ffmpeg -re -f alsa -i plughw:1,0 -acodec mp3 -ab 128k -ac 2 -f rtsp rtsp://192.168.4.1:5545/babymike000
       ~~~

-      then, on any device connected on the network
+      then, read on on any device connected on the network, eg:
-      use, eg, VLC/VLC for Android/... to read the stream
+        - on a smartphone, using VLC/VLC for Android/...
-      eg: cvlc -A alsa,none --alsa-audio-device default rtsp://192.168.4.1/babymike000
+        - on a pi, using the command: cvlc -A alsa,none --alsa-audio-device default rtsp://192.168.4.1/babymike000

       **from now on, you can listen on any device (rpi, smartphone, ...) the sounds heard by the babymikes**

 7. send BLE frames from the babymike
-    **goal: to send alarms to the server, as a back up if the ffmpeg stream does not work**
+    **goal: to send alarms to the server, as a backup if the ffmpeg stream does not work**
     https://medium.com/@bhargavshah2011/converting-raspberry-pi-3-into-beacon-f01b3169e12f (explains with Eddystone)
     https://pimylifeup.com/raspberry-pi-ibeacon/ (explains with BLE + how to generate uuid)

+    ~~~
     sudo hciconfig hci0 up
     sudo hciconfig hci0 leadv 3
     sudo hcitool -i hci0 cmd 0x08 0x0008 1c 02 01 06 03 03 aa fe 14 16 aa fe 10 00 02 63 69 72 63 75 69 74 64 69 67 65 73 74 07 00 00 00
+    ~~~

     to stop: sudo hciconfig hci0 down